Find and use open educational resources (OER)

 In addition to using the OASIS search box above, browse these recommended sites for free online textbooks that can be customized:

-• Pressbooks Directory features more than 6,000 open textbooks published on the Pressbooks platform.
-Content can be cloned in our UA Pressbooks platform and customized for a UA audience.
+• Pressbooks Directory features more than 7,000 open textbooks published on the Pressbooks platform.
+Content can be cloned in our U of A Pressbooks platform and customized for a UA audience.

-• OpenStax offers college-level, peer-reviewed textbooks in math/statistics, science, sociology, psychology, business, economics, history, American government, writing, and student success, plus Advanced Placement titles.
-OpenStax textbooks are included in the Open Textbook Library, but this site provides additional free resources for instructors, such as PowerPoint slides and solutions to end-of-chapter problems.
+• OpenStax offers college-level, peer-reviewed textbooks in math/statistics, science, nursing, computer science, social sciences, philosophy, business, history, writing, and student success, plus Advanced Placement titles.
 Optional courseware is available at an additional cost.

 • OER Commons can be browsed by grade level, subject area, and material type.
+Our statewide OERizona Network has a content hub.
 The Open Author tool lets instructors combine text, pictures, sound, files, and video.

 • LibreTexts has OER in a range of subjects and in Spanish in their "Explore the Libraries" tab.
 Materials vary by subject but include laboratory experiments, case studies, visualizations and simulations, demonstrations and techniques, and interactive fossils.